geosolutions-it/MapStore2/docs/developer-guide/expressions.md

 | `resourceCanEdit` | `resources.initialSelectedResource.canEdit` | Permission on current resource |
 | `usergroups` | (internal selector) | User's groups (`groupName`) array (only enabled ones) |

-They are configured by default in the `monitoredState` section of the standard `localConfig.json`, allowing them to be customized.
+They are available by default and they do not require any additional configuration.
+You can use them directly in your expressions, for example: `{state('userrole') == 'admin'}`.

 ### Customizing Monitored State

-You can extend this list in `localConfig.json` to expose any part of the MapStore state to your expressions:
+You can extend the set of monitored states by adding entries in `localConfig.json` `monitorState` property.
+Each entry should specify a `name` (the alias used in expressions) and a `path` (the path in the Redux store).
+For example:

 ```json
 "monitorState": [